Apps for Android

 The apps developer documentation you find on MDN applies to apps that you want to develop for Android.

 You can design an app to work best on a small device like a phone, or you can design one that will run well on all platforms.

-- If you are developing apps for the Firfox OS and do not yet have a FFxOS device, a good choice is an app running on an Android phone.
+If you are developing apps for the Firfox OS and do not yet have a FFxOS device, testing the app on an Android phone can be helpful.